fastify/fastify/docs/Getting-Started.md

   return { hello: 'world' }
 })
 ```
-This example shows how to pass an options object to the route, which accepts a `schema` key, that contains all of the schemas for route, `body`, `querystring`, `params` and `headers`.<br/>
+This example shows how to pass an options object to the route, which accepts a `schema` key, that contains all of the schemas for route, `body`, `querystring`, `params` and `headers`.

 Read [Validation and Serialization](./Validation-and-Serialization.md) to learn more.

 ### Serialize your data
 <a name="serialize-data"></a>

 Fastify has first class support for JSON.
-It is extremely optimized to parse a JSON body and to serialize JSON output.<br/>
+It is extremely optimized to parse a JSON body and to serialize JSON output.

 To speed up JSON serialization (yes, it is slow!) use the `response` key of the schema option like so:
 ```js
 const opts = {